binks07/data-cleaning-master/README.md

 # Data Cleaning Master

 A Streamlit application that helps you clean your datasets with just a few clicks.
-Upload your data, and let the app handle duplicates and missing values intelligently.
+Upload your data, and let the app handle duplicates and missing values intelligently using Python(Pandas).

 ## Features